New entrant Kao Data celebrates opening of first of four London data centres

 “I'm delighted that the first phase of the Kao Data Campus has been brought to market according to schedule, with all objectives met and, importantly, on budget.
 From the outset of the project we went back to basics, with an acute focus on reliability and availability.
 We have shown these attributes can be complementary to lower capital and operations expenditure, energy-efficiency and sustainability,” says Finch.

 “From a procurement perspective, Kao adopted a collaborative and shared risk approach to delivery, which in light of recent high-profile failures in the construction sector, has strongly positioned both us and our partners well for the future phases of the development.
 This is due in no small part to the experience of the management team and the decision to partner with an engineering-led main contractor, JCA Engineering, and key equipment suppliers."

-Goldacre Ventures chief executive and founder David Bloom commented on how hard it is for new companies to launch into the wholesale data centre market.
+Goldacre Ventures chief executive and founder David Bloom commented on how hard it is for new companies to launch into the wholesale data center market.